This page is not complete.

 Be careful!
-While the
+Although the

-options you specify when creating an
+options object you can specify when creating an

 IntersectionObserver has a field named

-threshold, but this property is called
+threshold, this property is called

 thresholds.
 Confusing?
 Yes.
 If you accidentally use

-thresholds as the name of the field in your options, the
+thresholds as the name of the field in your

 thresholds array will wind up being simply